Dixon Entrance East

 Marine Forecast

-Periods of rain.
-Visibility as low as 1 mile in rain.
+Rain ending this evening.
+Periods of rain overnight and Saturday.
+Visibility 1 mile or less in rain.

 Waves

-Seas 1 to 2 metres building to 2 to 3 late overnight and to 3 to
+Seas 1 to 2 metres building to 2 to 3 early this morning then

 Extended Forecast